Scottish Police demands bodycams after nearly 7000 officer assaults

 The Scottish police federation calls for all its officers to be given bodycams after revealing staff suffered nearly 7000 assaults in the last year.
 According to Police Scotland, the use of bodycams could lead to a “spike in guilty pleas” as well as reducing pressure on the courts.

 The force shared the news that thousands of Police Scotland officers were assaulted during the past year, revealing a total of 6942 recorded assaults on officers and staff.
 This is 413 more than the previous year.
 The police in Scotland is currently holding a national consultation to seek views on bodycams for police officers.
-At the moment, only officers in parts of north east Scotland have access to bodycam recorders, after being tested there in 2013 and been kept in use ever since.
+At the moment, only officers in parts of north east Scotland have access to bodycams.
+After being tested there in 2013 the bodycams have been kept in use ever since.

 Strong public support for use of bodycams

 The initiative to hold a national consultation follows “positive findings” from a similar online survey held in February, in which the views of the public were sought on armed Police Scotland officers using bodycams to record certain incidents.
 This was one of the largest surveys carried out by the force, with 9000 responses.
 The results demonstrated proof of strong support from the public for the use of bodycams.